The SMS Marketer’s Guide to Conversational Commerce 2.0

 Registration takes only 24-48 hours, and you should be able to use your code in compliance with both the CTIA and TCPA immediately after it is registered.

-A short code is an easy to remember 5 to 6 digit number that texts are sent from.
-It allows you to both send SMS as MMS.
+Short codes are typically preferred to long codes, especially for larger brands—though they do come at a cost.
+Think of it as a marketing investment.
+Unlike full phone numbers (i.e., 10-digit toll free numbers), a short code is an easy-to-remember, five-to-six-digit number that texts are sent from—and that customers can use to text your brand.
+Short codes allow you to send both SMS and MMS.
 At Postscript, we ensure that your customers will not receive any other marketing from other companies using our short codes (called cross talk).
 Cross talk can confuse customers and lead to bad customer experience.

 The TCPA is in place for consumer protection.
 One really good way to make sure you don’t end up in court over your text messages is to simply not annoy the people who are signed up for it.
 One way to do that is no to send messages at inappropriate times.